omriLugasi/release-toolkit/docs/CONFIGURATION_FILE.md

   {
       "branch": "<MAIN_BRANCH>",
       "folderPath": "<FOLDER_PATH_HERE>",
-      "id": "main",
       "plugins": []
   }
 ```
  - `branch`: The branch name that triggers the workspace release process upon a push.
  - `folderPath`: The folder path of the workspace in the repo (e.g., src/workspaces/my-awesome-project-1)
    - For repositories that want to trigger the release process for every change in the root folder, set `folderPath` to `'.'`.
- - `id`: A unique identifier for the workspace, which helps define the previous version.
-Do not change it once it's set.
  - `plugins`: An array of plugins to run during the release process (e.g., GitHub, npm, npm).

 ### CommitPatterns